Helperbird/website/src/features/gray-hue-overlay.md

 ---
 layout: templates/features.html
-title: Grayscale any website for Chrome, Firefox and Edge | Helperbird
+title: Add a gray scale or theme to any website - Chrome, Firefox, Edge, Safari, iPad, iPhone
 description:
   Removes all color from websites, turning them gray.
 Can be set for specific sites and tabs, or for all sites.
+Including several themes.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,